-“It has charmed more griefs to rest than all the philosophy of the world.
-It has remanded to their dungeon more felon thoughts, more black doubts, more thieving sorrows, than there are sands on the sea–shore.
+“It [Psalm 23] has charmed more griefs to rest than all the philosophy of the world.
+It has remanded to their dungeon more felon thoughts, more black doubts, more thieving sorrows, than there are sands on the sea-shore.
 It has comforted the noble host of the poor.
 It has sung courage to the army of the disappointed.
 It has poured balm and consolation into the heart of the sick, of captives in dungeons, of widows in their pinching griefs, of orphans in their loneliness.
 Dying soldiers have died easier as it was read to them; ghastly hospitals have been illuminated; it has visited the prisoner, and broken his chains, and, like Peter’s angel, led him forth in imagination, and sung him back to his home again.
-It has made the dying Christian slave freer than his master, and consoled those whom, dying, he left behind mourning, not so much that he was gone, as because they were left behind, and could not go too.”
-(Beecher, cited in Spurgeon)
+It has made the dying Christian slave freer than his master, and consoled those whom, dying, he left behind mourning, not so much that he was gone, as because they were left behind, and could not go, too.”
+(Henry Ward Beecher, cited in Charles Spurgeon)

 A. The LORD as Shepherd sustains.